andreapignaz/BlueNRG2_BasicConnection/README.md

  3. Start Bluetooth, GAP and GATT framework.
  4. Make the device visible and connectable.
  5. Publish as GATT characteristics some random values.
- 6. *What can I do with GATT characteristics?* Read them using smartphone apps (nRF connect for Android, as example) or play with them using Pyhton (GATT library).
+ 6. *What can I do with GATT characteristics?* Read them using smartphone apps (nRF connect for Android, as example) or play with them using Pyhton (GATT library https://github.com/getsenic/gatt-python).

 ## Future work
 Expand this to read values from the sensors of the BlueNRG-Tile Evaluation Board from ST and publish them.